digitalservicebund/ris-backend-service/doc/adr/0025-use-multiple-tables-for-citations.md

 * We no longer store the raw values for document types for blind-links: There are no missing entries for caselaw citations
 * We do not create extra tables for the fields shared between the three reference tables as these are only very few fields (e.g. for caselaw citations it's only the citation_type_id).
 * We use the id of a doc unit for the foreign key and not the document_number.
 Using the document_number created problems with hibernate.
-* We prefix the columns in the tables with `active_` or `passive_` to identify the side of the relation for which the column stores information.
+* We prefix the columns in the tables with `source_` or `target_` to identify the side of the relation for which the column stores information.